Service Level Objectives (SLO): A Guide

 When working within a framework consisting of well-defined Service Level Objectives and Service Level Indicators, engineering organizations are faced with two main challenges:

-- Managing incident response processes in order to get consistent flow of operations around the service.
+- Managing incident response processes in order to get a consistent flow of operations around the service.

-- Improving the efficiency of incident response processes to shorten MTTD (mean time to detection), MTTR (mean time to resolution) and MTBF (mean time between failures), contributing to improvement in error budgets and making it easier for the organization to meet its SLOs.
+- Improving the efficiency of incident response processes to shorten MTTD (mean time to detection), MTTR (mean time to resolution), and MTBF (mean time between failures), contributing to an improvement in error budgets and making it easier for the organization to meet its SLOs.

 Whether an incident is identified automatically by a monitoring system or, unfortunately, reported by the service users, StackPulse can immediately execute automated workflows that will perform the following actions:

-- Verifying the extent of the problem and its impact on components of the system – is it a mission-critical problem?
+- Verifying the extent of the problem and its impact on the system's components – is it a mission-critical problem?
 What should be its priority?
 Is it a false-positive or a reflection of another issue that is already being handled?